 2. Adjust and balance over time

-Ongoing evaluation helps ensure that the scheduling remains realistic and adjusts to the team members’ actual pace and productivity.
+Ongoing project evaluation helps ensure that the scheduling remains realistic and adjusts to the team members’ actual pace and productivity.

 “If someone consistently needs more time than they’ve been scheduled, the project managers examine whether the estimates are too low or if the person needs to find a way to speed up,” says Stoppelenburg.